ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```

 #### `.FireAndForget()`
-NOTE! `.FireAndForget` should most be avoided if possible.
+NOTE! `.FireAndForget` should be avoided if possible.
 By default, messages are dispatched through the MHC to the handler function.
 If a decorator or the message handler take 10 seconds to complete, control is not returned to the decorators and ultimately the publisher for 10 seconds.
 You can use `.FireAndForget()` to invoke the next MHC decorator or the message handler as a new Task.
 Since a new task is started for each message, this subscription handler will introduce infinite concurrency, which means,